AbdulmuhsinB/Clicklad/README.md

 - Completed the About Us Page

 ## In Progress
-- Product Detail page, needs the color to switch spots with the main image, so u can view things in different colors
 - Make the Home page more responsive
 - animataion needs to be given to the about us page